What is Electric Current?

 Electricity is easy to visualize if you think of it as the flow of water in a river.
 Particles called electrons come together, and the number of electrons flowing each second is the current.

 Voltage is another term that’s used in regards to electronic circuits about as often as current.
 Voltage is measured in volts (V).
 Like current, voltage is also related to the flow of electrons in a circuit.
 Current refers to the flow of electrons, while voltage refers to the amount of force pushing the flowing electrons.

 The higher the voltage, the more current will flow; a lower voltage means a weaker current.

-Resistance is another property that increases current.
+Resistance also has a significant impact on current flow.
 Think of resistance as the width through which electrons flow.
 The greater the resistance, the narrower the width through which the electrons must flow, and therefore the lower the current.
 By contrast, a lower resistance increases the width through which electrons can flow, allowing more current to flow at once.

 If you want more current to flow at a given resistance value, you can accomplish that by raising the voltage.
 Power is generally calculated by multiplying current (A) by voltage (V), yielding a result that is expressed in watts (W).
 In this way, current and voltage are completely different, but both are important elements in the world of electricity.

 Direct current and alternating current